PRBonn/TCoRe/README.md

 ## How to Run

-A sample dataset can be found [here](https://www.ipb.uni-bonn.de/html/projects/shape_completion/igg_fruit.zip), unzip it and update the paths in the config file `tcore/config/model.yaml`
+We prepare a small sample dataset (~1.5GB) that you can run with:

+`sh ./scripts/download_data.sh`

+You cana also download one of our pretrained models by running:
+`sh ./scripts/download_checkpoint.sh`

+These commands will download the dataset and the checkpoint in `./data/` and `./checkpoints` respectively.
+Afterward, you can run a simple demo:
+`python tcore/scripts/demo.py --w  checkpoints/pretrained_model.ckpt`

 **Train**
 `python tcore/scripts/train_model.py`